BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-06-30-Amarunes-Adventures-The-Shardcaster-of-Yuirwood.md

 ---
-title: "Amarune's Adventures: The Nightmare Web of Adhe Wood"
+title: "Amarune's Adventures: The Shardcaster of Yuirwood"
-tagline: An forbidding forest adventure for 4-5 adventurers of 10th-15th level, adaptable to lower tier play.
+tagline: An fast-paced forest adventure for 4-5 adventurers of 8th to 10th level
-product_id: 311333
+product_id: 318859
 last_modified_at:
 bundle: false
 bundle_products: